Montana Federation of Public Employees: History

-MFPE is a union of public employees working in every Montana community in public elementary and secondary schools, public higher education, state, county, and city governments.
-MFPE, however, will and has organized a relatively small number of private sector workers.

 MFPE was formed in 2018 by the merger of Montana's two largest labor unions: MEA-MFT and the Montana Public Employees Association (MPEA).

-Counting 23,000 dues paying members, MFPE is the largest affiliate of the Montana State AFL-CIO, and is one of five merged state affiliates of the National Education Association(NEA) and American Federation of Teachers (AFT).
+MFPE is Montana's largest labor union, predominately a union of public employees working in almost every Montana community in public elementary and secondary schools, public higher education, state, county, and city governments.
+MFPE is one of five merged state affiliates of the National Education Association (NEA) and American Federation of Teachers (AFT).

-Before merger with MPEA, MEA-MFT (that was its name, not an acronym) was the result of the merger of the Montana Education Association (MEA) and the Montana Federation of Teachers (MFT) in 2000.
+Before merger with MPEA, MEA-MFT was the result of the merger of the Montana Education Association (MEA) and the Montana Federation of Teachers (MFT) in 2000.